-NO Camping and NO Swimming Allowed.
+Camping and Swimming Prohibited

-Please Read and Obey All Signs.
+Please Read and Obey All Signs

 In addition to state fish and wildlife laws, this property is governed by posted regulations affecting the public use of lands and facilities owned, leased or licensed by the Department of Natural Resources.
 Pursuant to the Authority of Chapter 60, Acts of 1919, Chapter 120 and Chapter 441, Acts of 1965: and the Indiana Code of 1971, 14-3-3.Posted Areas